Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Introduction

 \section{Introduction}

 Neural networks have become one of the most important models in the field of machine learning \cite{rumelhart1986learning,lecun1998gradient,graves2012long}.
 In real-world scenarios, data may not always be fully accessible from the start, and the dynamic nature of the world continuously introduces new data.
-This requires neural networks to possess the ability for continual learning \cite{belouadah2021comprehensive,zhou2024continual,de2021continual}, in order to maintain knowledge updates and adapt to new environments.
+This requires neural networks to possess the ability for continual learning \cite{belouadah2021comprehensive,zhou2024continual,de2021continual} to maintain knowledge updates and adapt to new environments.
 Additionally, humans do not forget old knowledge when learning new knowledge, making continual learning a key technology for building artificial intelligence that mirrors human learning.

-In the context of continual learning, the data across different learning tasks is often non-independent and identically distributed (non-i.i.d.).
-Non-i.i.d. data requires the model to continuously adjust its parameters based on new data in order to establish decision boundaries that are more suited to the current data.
-However, this adaptation can lead to the forgetting of previously learned knowledge.
-Some studies suggest that unless certain measures are taken, the neural network's ability to recognize previously encountered classes inevitably deteriorates during the learning process for new tasks, a phenomenon known as catastrophic forgetting \cite{nguyen2019toward,mccloskey1989catastrophic,mcclelland1995there}.
+In the context of continual learning, the data across different tasks is often non-independent and identically distributed (non-i.i.d.).
+Non-i.i.d. data requires the model to continuously adjust its parameters based on new data to establish decision boundaries more suited to the current data.
+However, this adaptation can lead to forgetting of previously learned knowledge.
+Some studies suggest that unless certain measures are taken, the neural network's ability to recognize previously encountered classes inevitably deteriorates during learning of new tasks, a phenomenon known as catastrophic forgetting \cite{nguyen2019toward,mccloskey1989catastrophic,mcclelland1995there}.